This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 Removing the masking tape when I no longer needed the guide was easy, and didn’t risk damage to my painted canvas.

-Use another piece of tape on the back of your new artwork to keep all the little tape ends stuck in place.
+Use another piece of tape on the back of the canvas to keep all the little tape ends stuck in place.

 Use a tape that won’t peel off easily, such as masking tape or duct tape.